paninka123321/OptimizationWTA/README.md

 An engagement process of a SAM system to an ASM can be divided into four phases.
 These are the tracking of the target illumination radar, the solution of the fire-control problem, the launch delay (i.e. the system delay between receiving the launch signal from the fire-control console and the missile leaving the launchers), and the flight time to the engagement.

+Typical WTA problem (P) is a non-linear integer-programming model and with a convex objective function is shown to be NP-complete.
+In the studied models, we use additional constraints and an additional product form in the objective function compared to original WTA problem.
+Thanks to this we eliminate the non-linearity from the models making problem easier to solve.

 ## Assumptions
 The basic assumptions that are needed for models are:
 * The TG sees all the air threats to intercept simultaneously.
 Thus, we investigate the case where the attack size is known.